This blog was originally published in November 2020.

 Veterans are the light at the tip of the candle, illuminating the way for the whole nation.
 If veterans can achieve awareness, transformation, understanding, and peace, they can share with the rest of society the realities of war.
 And they can teach us how to make peace with ourselves and each other, so we never have to use violence to resolve conflicts again.

 Perhaps that is just a silly dream or an idea too extreme because many people believe that violence is inherent in humanity.
-At Religica, we start there by suggesting otherwise in our Response to Violence.
+At Religica, we suggest otherwise in our Response to Violence.
 I cannot give up on peace, and the belief that humanity can transcend violence in our world.
-I started this process by cultivating peace within myself.
+I start this process by cultivating peace within myself.

-I couldn’t find my peace, or at least close to it, without reckoning with the grief and sorrow I felt first.
+I can’t find my peace, or at least something close to it, without reckoning with grief and sorrow first.
 It hurts – this search for peace.
 The world can’t reach peace without reckoning with its own stories of war and violence and feeling the accompanying loss and grief.
-We have to feel the pain to reach the peace.
-You can’t skip lamentation and expect to find peace.
+We have to feel the pain to reach peace.
+We can’t skip lamentation and expect to find peace.
 Peace is found through lamenting — facing the deep and piercing grief as we walk through our shadows.
 It is only through embracing our shadows, individually and collectively, that we can transcend to peace.

-Trish Brownlee is an artist, veteran, and pagan Unitarian Universalist who studies Theology at Seattle University.
-She is the webmaster and an on the editorial staff at Religica.
-Trish earned her Master of Fine Arts in Visual Arts from Pacific Northwest College of Art in 2015 and a Bachelor of Arts in Visual Arts with K-12 Art Education Licensure from Fayetteville State University in 2012.
+Trish Brownlee is an artist, veteran, and Eclectic-Pagan-Unitarian-Universalist.
+She is the Creative Designer at Religica and the Center for Ecumenical and Interreligious Engagement at Seattle University.
+She earned her Master of Fine Arts degree from Pacific Northwest College of Art and Bachelor of Arts degree from Fayetteville State University.
 Trish is a disabled veteran and former military photographer and is the spouse of a disabled, combat veteran.
-After studying the history of art in war and the uses of art in veteran treatment programs during her master’s program, Trish is now using art as a tool for veteran advocacy and storytelling.
-In 2016, Trish launched Breaking Rag: A Veteran, Family & Community Art Project.
-Breaking Rag is a veteran, family, and community art project, focusing on making handmade paper from military uniforms in an open forum, creating a safe space for storytelling and sharing of the veteran experience through the arts.
+After studying the history of art in war and the uses of art in veteran treatment programs during her master’s program, Trish is now using art as a tool for veteran advocacy and storytelling through Veteran Voce.
+Trish is a curator and artist, UX Designer, and owner of Sassy Bones Creative Emporium, living in Gig Harbor, WA.